 - In-Vitro Fertilization: Outcomes Measurement

 Rich joined the Institute in 2002.
 Prior to joining the Institute, he worked for eight years in product management and marketing roles for Bloomberg and Knight-Ridder Financial.
-He earned an M.B.A. with highest honors from the University of Chicago Booth School of Business in 2001 and also holds a B.S. in Electrical Engineering from Lehigh University.
+He earned an M.B.A. with the highest honors from the University of Chicago Booth School of Business in 2001 and also holds a B.S. in Electrical Engineering from Lehigh University.